michaelwknott/michaelwknott.github.io/content/esd-project-07.md

 ### Creating the Service Layer

-To achieve the first use case requires a number of steps:
+To achieve the first use case requires a number of steps each consisting of a single action:

+1. Get all the workout names to display to the user
 1. Get the required `Workout object`
 1. Get the required `FitnessProfiles`
 1. Calculate the individual work and rest interval distances using the `Workout` and `FitnessProfile` objects
 1. Return an output in the terminal that shows work and rest interval distances for each athlete

+The first 4 steps are general actions that will be required by all presentation layers.
+Step 5 is an action that is specific to the CLI presentation layer.
+To allow extensibility of the application without having to amend previously implemented code I have divided the actions into general and specific service classes.
+The general actions used across all presentation layers will be implemented in `WorkoutService` and the specific actions in`CLIService`.

+### Creating `WorkoutService` for General Use Case Actions

-For steps 1 and 2 I needed to be able to communicate with the persistance layer.
+For steps 1, 2 and 3 I needed to be able to communicate with the persistance layer.
 To achieve this the  `WorkoutService` `__init__` method  initialises the `workout_repository` and `fitness_profile_repository` attributes with class instances that implements the `AbstractRepository` interface for `Workout` and `FitnessProfile` objects.

     :::python
     class WorkoutService: